Chanan Chanda

-Chanan Chanda (born September 6, 2006) is a Canadian soccer player who most recently played for Canadian Premier League club Cavalry FC.
+Chanan Chanda (born September 6, 2006) is a Canadian soccer player who plays for Calgary Foothills FC in the Alberta Premier League.

 Early life

 Chanda played youth soccer with MSB United, Calgary West FC, and Calgary Blizzard SC.
 In 2023, he began playing with Cavalry FC U21 and attended training camp with the first team in 2024.

 University career

 In 2025, Chanda began attending Mount Royal University, where he played for the men's soccer team.
 On August 24, 2025, he scored his first goals, netting a brace in a 3-1 victory over the MacEwan Griffins.
 At the end of his rookie season, he was named to a Canada West Second Team All-Star and named to the Canada West All-Rookie Team.
 He was also named the U Sports Rookie of the Year and named to the U Sports All-Rookie Team.

 Club career

 Chanda began the 2024 season with Cavalry FC U21 in League1 Alberta.
 In June 2024, he signed an Exceptional Young Talent contract with Cavalry FC of the Canadian Premier League through the 2026 season, with a club option for 2027.
 At the time of his first team signing, he had been the leading scorer in League1 Alberta with seven goals.
 He made his CPL debut on June 21, 2024 against Atlético Ottawa.
 In September 2025, it was announced that Chanda would have his contract terminated by mutual consent, as he would choose to play for Mount Royal University for the 2025 U Sports season.